apache/mesos/docs/attributes-resources.md

   - range called `ports`, with values `21000` through `24000` and `30000` through `34000` (inclusive)
   - set called `bugs`, with the values `a`, `b` and `c`, assigned to the role `debug_role`

+To configure the attributes of a Mesos slave, you can use the `--attributes` command-line flag of `mesos-slave`:

+    --attributes='rack:abc;zone:west;os:centos5;level:10;keys:[1000-1500]'

-In the case of attributes, we end up with five attributes:
+That will result in configuring the following five attributes:

   - `rack` with text value `abc`
   - `zone` with text value `west`